eiffel-community/eiffel/eiffel-vocabulary/EiffelTestSuiteFinishedEvent.md

 __Type:__ String
 __Required:__ No
 __Legal values:__ SUCCESSFUL, FAILED, ABORTED, TIMED_OUT, INCONCLUSIVE
 __Description:__ A terse standardized conclusion of the test suite, designed to be machine readable.
 Unlike in [EiffelTestCaseFinishedEvent](./EiffelTestCaseFinishedEvent.md), this property is optional.
-It offers a method to summarize the conclusion of the test suite as a whole, but may be skipped.
+It offers a method of summarizing the conclusion of the test suite as a whole, but may be skipped.
 SUCCESSFUL signifies that the test suite was successfully concluded.
 Note that this does not imply that the item under test passed the tests.
 FAILED signifies that the test suite could not be successfully executed.
 To exemplify, one or more tests failued to run due to required environments being unavailable.
 ABORTED signifies that the test suite was aborted before it could be concluded.